Frequently Asked Questions

 We follow the recommendations of US Soccer for field, goal, and ball size as well as number of players, roster size, game duration, and use of goalkeepers at all levels.
 Some of our second graders are more advanced than others and might be ready to move to a larger field but for the benefit of most of our players, we have chosen to follow these guidelines.
 Depending on where our fields are each season, we have to work within the constraints of the field space.
 Some seasons, we are required to make the fields smaller while other seasons, we have more room.
 Remember at this age, players are still learning how to dribble and pass so a larger field is not always the solution to every problem.

 We try to limit roster sizes for 4v4 teams to eight and 5v5 teams to 10.
-While it would be easier for us if everyone signed up the day registration opens, we know particularly in the juniors program, minds change frequently and some girls may discover late in the process that all their friends are playing soccer this year and they want to play too.
+While it would be easier for us if everyone signed up the day registration opens, we know that kids’ minds change frequently, particularly in the Juniors program.
+Some girls may discover late in the process that all their friends are playing soccer this year and they want to play too.
 We certainly don’t want to say no to anyone so despite the logistical difficulties, we try to keep registration open as long as possible.
 We do our best to find a team for every player and this can in some cases result in a larger than desired roster.
 We also expect all players to get equal experience from their weekly practices.
-If limited playing time was a disappointment for your daughter in one season, rest assured we will try to correct it in the following season.
+If limited playing time was a disappointment for your daughter in one session, rest assured we will try to correct it in the following session.

 NGS is a community program, not a school-based program.
 Therefore, we purposely create teams with girls from multiple neighboring schools and honor only one mutual friend request per player.
 To the extent possible, we place players (who register on time) on teams with at least one schoolmate.
 Unfortunately, some schools only have two or three players while others have 13 or 14.
 Sometimes we need to split up a school to fill out rosters.
 To avoid this situation, we encourage registering on time and coordinating with a friend to request placement together.
 We will do everything possible to honor the request.